0xjac/master-thesis/chapters/07-competing-token-standards.md

 ## ERC223

-ERC223 was submitted on March 5^th^ 2017, by a developer knows as Dexaran.
+ERC223 was submitted on March 5^th^ 2017, by a developer knows as Dexaran\citep{erc223}.
 It has one clear goal in mind: to address the issue of accidentally locking token in ERC20 (see section \ref{locked-tokens}).

 The solution suggested by this proposal is to define a `tokenFallback` function similar to the default fallback function \citepalias[see][Fallback Function]{soldoc}.
 This function takes as parameters the address of the spender (`from`), the amount of tokens transferred and a `data` field.
 Any contract wishing to receive tokens must implement this function.